gradle/gradle/design-docs/testing-toolkit.md

 * Might be more reliable to use remote debugging instead, so that there is only 1 execution mode instead of 2.

+## Story: Functional test defines classes under test to make visible to test builds

+Provide an API for functional tests to define a classpath containing classes under test:

+    public interface GradleRunner {
+        List<URI> getClassesUnderTest();
+        void setClassUnderTest(Collection<URI> classpath);
+    }

+This classpath is then available to use to locate plugins in a test build, as if they were published at the plugin portal:

+    plugins {
+        id 'com.my-org.my-plugin'
+    }

+    task someTask(type: MyTaskType) { ... }

+    model {
+        tasks {
+            otherTask(MyTaskType) { ... }
+        }
+    }

+### Implementation

+- Add an internal Tooling API mechanism to attach this to a build request.

+### Test coverage

 ## Story: Classes under test are visible to build scripts

-When using the plugin development plugin, plugin and task classes and their dependencies are visible to build scripts.
+When using the plugin development plugin, plugins under test are visible to build scripts.

 ### Implementation

-- Supported only when using the plugin development plugin.
-- May need to improve the tooling API internal classes and protocol interfaces to allow
+- Infer the classes under test from the

 ### Test coverage